ibm-cloud-docs/containers/cs_cluster_update.md

 Next steps:
 -   Repeat the update process with other worker pools.
--   Inform developers who work in the cluster to update their `{[kubectl]}` CLI to the version of the Kubernetes master.
+-   Inform developers who work in the cluster to update their `kubectl` CLI to the version of the Kubernetes master.
 -   If the Kubernetes dashboard does not display utilization graphs, [delete the `kube-dashboard` pod](/docs/containers?topic=containers-cs_troubleshoot_health#cs_dashboard_graphs).